Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

-We have seen clear correlations between the model parameter values and [Fe/H], [Mg/Fe], and age.
+We have seen clear correlations between the GCE model parameter values and [Fe/H], [Mg/Fe], and age.
 This result calls for the exploration of these relations in more detail in terms of the orbital properties of the stars.
-We use the orbital radius\footnote{Computed as ($R_{\mathrm{apo}}$ + $R_{\mathrm{peri}}$)/2, where $R_{\mathrm{apo}}$ and $R_{\mathrm{peri}}$ correspond to the apogalacticon and perigalacticon values of each stars orbit, respectively.} and mean vertical height above the Galactic disc (i.e., $z_{\mathrm{max}}$) for old/intermediate/young stellar populations in each chemical cell, in order to examine if the posterior values of the model parameters fitted vary with position in the Galaxy.
-We note that these quantities were calculated utilising the same sampling chemical cells method used to determine the [Ba/Fe]-age relation values (i.e., by sampling 200 times the [Mg/Fe]-[Fe/H] plane and determining the mean for every cell and age bin).
+We use the orbital radius\footnote{Computed as ($R_{\mathrm{apo}}$ + $R_{\mathrm{peri}}$)/2, where $R_{\mathrm{apo}}$ and $R_{\mathrm{peri}}$ correspond to the apogalacticon and perigalacticon values of each stars orbit, respectively.} and mean vertical height above the Galactic disc (i.e., $z_{\mathrm{max}}$) for old/intermediate/young stellar populations in each chemical cell, in order to examine if the posterior values of the GCE model parameters fitted vary with average position in the Galaxy.
+We note that the orbital radius quantities were calculated utilising the same sampling chemical cells method used to determine the [Ba/Fe]-age relation values (i.e., by sampling 200 times the [Fe/H]-[Mg/Fe] plane and determining the mean for every cell and age bin).

 Fig~\ref{chempy_rmean_fixedfeh} shows the same results from Fig~\ref{chempy_feh} but with respect to the orbital radius for old/intermediate/young stars in every chemical cell.
-Similarly to when examining the resulting posterior parameter values with respect to ([Fe/H],[Mg/Fe],age), we find correlations between each model parameter and $\langle$($R_{\mathrm{apo}}$ + $R_{\mathrm{peri}}$)/2$\rangle$, where it is the $\alpha_{\mathrm{IMF}}$ parameter that shows the strongest correlation.
+Similarly to when examining the resulting posterior GCE parameter values with respect to ([Fe/H],[Mg/Fe],age), we find correlations between each model parameter and $\langle$($R_{\mathrm{apo}}$ + $R_{\mathrm{peri}}$)/2$\rangle$, where it is the $\alpha_{\mathrm{IMF}}$ parameter that shows the strongest correlation.
 These are far less structured in orbital space compared to the trends with the [Fe/H], [Mg/Fe] and age, with the notable exception of the $\alpha_{\mathrm{IMF}}$ parameter.